Longshore drift: Spits

 Spits are formed when longshore drift travels past a point (e.g. river mouth or re-entrant) where the dominant drift direction and shoreline do not veer in the same direction.
 As well as dominant drift direction, spits are affected by the strength of wave-driven current, wave angle and the height of incoming waves.

 Spits are landforms that have two important features, with the first feature being the region at the up-drift end or proximal end (Hart et al., 2008).
-The proximal end is constantly attached to land (unless breached) and may form a slight “barrier” between the sea and an estuary or lagoon.
+The proximal end is constantly attached to land (unless breached) and may form a slight “barrier” between the sea and an estuary or lagoon (called peresyp in the Russian tradition of geomorphology).
 The second important spit feature is the down-drift end or distal end, which is detached from land and in some cases, may take a complex hook-shape or curve, due to the influence of varying wave directions.

 As an example, the New Brighton spit in Canterbury, New Zealand, was created by longshore drift of sediment from the Waimakariri River to the north.
 This spit system is currently in equilibrium but undergoes alternate phases of deposition and erosion.

 Barriers

-Barrier systems are attached to the land at both the proximal and distal end and are generally widest at the down-drift end.
-These barrier systems may enclose an estuary or lagoon system, like that of Lake Ellesmere enclosed by the Kaitorete Spit or hapua which form at river-coast interface such as at the mouth of the Rakaia River.
+Barrier systems are attached to the land at both the proximal and distal ends and are generally widest at the down-drift end.
+These barrier systems may enclose an estuary or lagoon system, like that of Lake Ellesmere / Te Waihora enclosed by the Kaitorete Spit or hapua which form at river-coast interface such as at the mouth of the Rakaia River.